JeffTanDev/JeffTanDev/README.md

-# Welcome to JeffTanDev's GitHub
+# Welcome to Jeff's GitHub

 🌟 **Elegant.
 Simple.
 Powerful.** 🌟
 Discover my latest and greatest projects, designed with precision and built to inspire innovation.